This website uses modern construction techniques, which may not render correctly in your old browser.

 One of the most important factors for NDIS participants is pricing.
 A participant can use their funding to buy disability-related supports and services.
 Pricing for services aims to be fair and reasonable.

 The cost of services can vary depending on the type of service, the provider and location.
 Since the introduction of the scheme, the cost of services has increased.
-To ensure people know what they can afford, the NDIA has created the price guide.
+To ensure people know what they can afford, the NDIA has created the price guide, which details prices.

-This guide details the maximum price for supports and services.
-It updates every year and takes into account changes in the cost of goods and services.
+This guide details the maximum price for supports delivered.
+It also details price limits for therapy services.
+The guide updates every year and takes into account changes in the cost of delivering services.
 Participants receive a budget that outlines their funding for supports and services.

 What is the difference between the NDIA and the NDIS?